 Coming soon to a cherry tree near you… tent worms!

-Every day the caterpillars emerge to eat the leaves laying scent trails as they walk so they can follow them back to the tent.
+Every day the caterpillars come out of their tent to eat the leaves.
+As they walk, they lay scent trails to follow back to their tent at the end of the day.
 As the caterpillars grow they make their tents larger to bury their waste and provide a place to hide between eating excursions.

 When they’re ready to become moths, the party breaks up and each caterpillar goes off on its own to weave a cocoon.

 This is what they look like as moths.
 Rather unremarkable.
 They have a 2.2 to 4.4-inch wingspan.

 (tent photo by Marcy Cunkelman, moth photo from Wikimedia Commons; click on the image to see the original)